exercism/v3/languages/ruby/reference/exercise-concepts/nucleotide-count.md

 ## General

-- class methods: used as the starting point of the exercise.
+- class level methods: used as the starting point of the exercise.
 They can be named with `self.[method_name]` notation or with a `self` block.
+Another way of creating class methods is extending a module.
 - module methods: depending on the approach, they can be used instead of the class methods.
 - factory pattern and object creation: the method `from_dna` can be used to create instances of the main class.
 - instance variables: @variables are needed to store the common value/state for all object methods.